minhnhat992/dplyr_presentations/Dplyr_Presentation.md

  + Faster
  + Easier to learn and understand

-Dataset - Flights
+Dataset - Diamonds
 ========================================================

-Let's use an example of Flights data!
-A dataset of 336776 flights departed from NYC in 2013
+Let's use an example of the popular Diamonds dataset.

 ```r